hkirk/swtafp-slides/slides/01/01-intro.md

 ### Side effects

-- Changing value of varible
+- Changing value of variable
 - IO from external source
 - Throwing exception
-- -> We are going to try minimize and control side effects and controlflow - **not** removing them altogheter
+- &#9758; We are going to try minimize and control side-effects
+  - **not** removing them altogheter
+  - the same with controlflow

 ----